 Our empirical analysis will exploit plausibly exogenous, institutionally induced variation in SSA.
-During the period of relevance for this study, Danish law stipulated that education was compulsory from the calendar year of the child's 7th birthday and until completion of 9th grade.4 This school system is fortunate for a study like ours because there is no automatic relationship between SSA and minimum required years of completed schooling, as is the case in the US and UK systems due to minimum school leaving ages.
-Pupils receive teacher-assessed grades in grades 8 and 9 and take compulsory exit exams in a number of subjects at the end of grade 9.
+During the period of relevance for this study, Danish law stipulated that education was compulsory from the calendar year of the child's seventh birthday and until completion of ninth grade.4 This school system is fortunate for a study like ours because there is no automatic relationship between SSA and minimum required years of completed schooling, as is the case in the U.S. and U.K. systems, due to minimum school leaving ages.
+Pupils receive teacher-assessed grades in Grades 8 and 9 and take compulsory exit exams in a number of subjects at the end of Grade 9.
 Further education is voluntary and may follow a more academic path (starting with high school) or a vocational path (vocational school).5

-The year before entering first grade, children can enroll in Kindergarten,6 which typically is located in the same building as the school (and was voluntary during the period relevant for this study).
-Kindergarten, compulsory schooling from grades 1-9, upper secondary school and even most higher education programs are free of charge.
-Furthermore, already at age four, the vast majority (98% in 2004; see statistikbanken.dk) of children are enrolled in some form of public daycare, which is heavily subsidized.7
+The year before entering first grade, children can enroll in kindergarten, 6 which typically is located in the same building as the school (and was voluntary during the period relevant for this study).
+Kindergarten, compulsory schooling from Grades 1-9, upper secondary school, and even most higher education programs are free of charge.
+Furthermore, already at age four, the vast majority (98 percent in 2004; see statistikbanken. dk, accessed February 4, 2020) of children are enrolled in some form of public daycare, which is heavily subsidized.7

-The transition from daycare to Kindergarten as well as the transition from Kindergarten to first grade may be challenging for the child and the family.
-In daycare the average staff-to-child ratio is 1:7, and the institutions provide care, education and opportunities to play.
-Activities are child-centered rather than based on a basic skills curriculum.8 While the main focus in daycare is on socialization, Kindergarten involves a skills curriculum and a school environment with higher demands and gradually more focus on educational activities.
-There are typically one social educator and a part-time assistant per Kindergarten class (maximum class size is 28 pupils).
-After Kindergarten, children continue in first grade with the same classmates and in the same physical surroundings, while they are now taught by educated teachers who exercise more control and have higher demands in terms of behavior and performance.
+The transition from daycare to kindergarten as well as the transition from kindergarten to first grade may be challenging for the child and the family.
+In daycare the average staff-to-child ratio is 1:7, and the institutions provide care, education, and opportunities to play.
+Activities are child-centered rather than based on a basic skills curriculum.
+While the main focus in daycare is on socialization, kindergarten involves a skills curriculum and a school environment with higher demands and gradually more focus on